Snow storms and priority response

 In the event of a typical snowfall, Facilities Management crews will begin to clear snow in the evening when parking lots and sidewalks are less congested.
 If accumulation isn't excessive, hard surfaces will be cleared, sanded and salted prior to 8am with maintenance checks operating throughout the day.

 Campus roadways are top priority, especially along high volume routes.
-Following that, crews clear accumulation in priority order, focussing on essential services such as emergency routes, hydrants, walkways, daycare, loading docks, and large lots.
+Following that, crews clear accumulation in priority order, focussing on essential services such as emergency routes, accessibility infrastructure, walkways, daycare, loading docks, and large lots.

 News and updates of severe weather leading to service interruptions and/or closures will be issued by Western's Communications and Public Affairs department; www.uwo.ca or Twitter @westernu.